flutter-tizen/flutter-tizen/doc/commands.md

   You have to specify both `--type` and `--observatory-uri` values because the default (`device`) screenshot type is not supported by Tizen devices.
 The observatory URI value can be found in the device log output (`flutter-tizen run` or `flutter-tizen logs`) after you start an app in debug or profile mode.

+  If you're using a watch device, you can also take a screenshot by swiping the screen from left to right while pressing the Home button.

 - ### `symbolize`

   Symbolize a stack trace from a Flutter app which has been built with the `--split-debug-info` option.